AlexanderCard/CSC481-581-M8/README.md

 A **component-based** model flips that idea.
 A `GameObject` is just a simple container.
 We attach pieces of data, called **components**, to give it properties and behavior.

-Think of a `GameObject` as a pinboard, and each component is a sticky note with a piece of information:

 | GameObject: `rect1` | |
 | :--- | :--- |
 | **Component** | **Value** |